-The (CFO) is often an equity partner within the construction firm.
+The chief financial officer (CFO) is often an equity partner within the construction firm.
 This individual is responsible for all of the accounting operations of the company including taxes, accounts payable, accounts receivable, and internal financial statements including the balance sheet and income statement.
-The general contractor's CFO often communicates direct with the Internal Revenue Service, the client's CFO, and the CFOs of the subcontractors as well.
-The CFO may also be involved with running the contractor's independent equipment rental operations or real estate development arms if applicable.
+The general contractor’s CFO often communicates direct with the Internal Revenue Service, the client’s CFO, and the CFOs of the subcontractors as well.
+The CFO may also be involved with running the contractor’s independent equipment rental operations or real estate development arms if applicable.
 These concepts are introduced later in the book.

 The CFO may have other titles including bookkeeper, accountant, finance manager, and others depending upon the size of the company.